 Cost Efficiency

-According to Zippia, 82% of SMBs lowered their IT costs after migrating to IT infrastructure.
+According to Zippia, 82% of SMBs lowered their IT costs after migrating to an IT infrastructure.
 For example, integrating Amazon OpenSearch Service helped Dream11, India’s largest fantasy sports platform, enhance performance while reducing infrastructure expenses.

 Scalability